 How Hot is Today’s Market?

-The Montecito Heat Index spotlights present demand for single-family homes.
-By identifying buyer contracts, rather than sales which typically lag a month or longer, the Heat Index is a forward-looking indicator of both market strength and direction.
-It also shows us at five price point(s) where value is most recognized by buyers and those properties scheduled to close escrow.
-Today’s Heat Score is compared to this date last year.
-All data are from the Santa Barbara MLS and are uniformly deemed reliable.
+The Montecito Heat Index identifies demand for Montecito single-family homes in five price sectors.
+By measuring buyer demand, (signed contracts) rather than sales (closed escrows), we create a forward-looking indicator of both market strength and direction rather than sold data that are typically a month or more old.
+And since real estate activity fluctuates seasonally, today’s Heat score is compared to this date last year.
+All data are from the Santa Barbara MLS and uniformly deemed reliable.